yoichitgy/hugo_yoichitgy/content/post/2015-08-11-dependency-injection-framework-for-swift-part1.md

 +++

 This blog post introduces [Swinject](https://github.com/Swinject/Swinject), a dependency injection framework for Swift.
 Swift 2 will come with [protocol extension](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Protocols.html#//apple_ref/doc/uid/TP40014097-CH25-ID521) and encourage [protocol oriented programming](https://developer.apple.com/videos/wwdc/2015/?id=408).
 In addition, Xcode 7 will introduce [UI testing](https://developer.apple.com/videos/wwdc/2015/?id=406).
 In this context, it is getting more important to decouple components of an app by protocols.
-The pattern of the decoupling is called [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
+The typical pattern of the decoupling is called [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).

 ## Dependency Injection